zlepper/nixos-config/software/code-agent-instructions.md

     * Suggestions for potential future refactorings that could benefit code *outside* the current editing scope, highlighting relevant locations if possible.
     * Any assumptions made or clarifications sought during the process.
 * **Readability:** `report.md` must be standalone and self-contained, suitable for inclusion in pull requests or for handover to other developers or agents.
-* **Conciseness in Chat:** Keep direct reports in the chat window condensed.
-If the agent adds something new or significant to `report.md` or `context.md` that the human should review, it should specifically point this out in the chat.

 ---